dv1/gstnanomsg/README.md

 Additional notes
 ----------------

-* The source and sink elements accept URIs which start with `nmsg`.
-Example: `nmsgtcp://127.0.0.1:54000`.
+* The source and sink elements accept URIs which start with `nn`.
+Example: `nntcp://127.0.0.1:54000`.
 This prefix has been added to make sure there are no collisions with other URI handling elements.
 Internally, the prefix is skipped before the URI is passed to nanomsg.
 * `nanomsgsrc` has a `timeout` property.
 If this property is nonzero, it specifies the number of milliseconds the source should wait before posting a timeout message to the GStreamer pipeline bus.
 This is useful for reporting that no data has arrived yet, for example.
 * `nanomsgsrc` also has a `subscription-topic` property.
 This sets the subscription topic of a PUB/SUB subscriber, and is only used if the source's protocol is set to `sub`.
 Refer to the [nanomsg pub/sub documentation](http://nanomsg.org/v0.5/nn_pubsub.7.html) for details about topics.